Using regular expressions in formulas |

 =find("\w\d{2,3}", "abc4567ghr", 1, SEARCH::RegExStr) returns "c456"

-Some examples of regular expressions:
+Some other examples of regular expressions:

 abc | finds cells containing (substrings) "abc" |